Why I’m no longer using Kiva to earn points and miles

 Imagine a Bangladeshi farmer who has to take out a $250 loan to buy fertilizer.
 If he’s already struggling to come up with $250, imagine how much harder it’s going to be to repay twice that amount.

-The excuses Kiva has outlined on their website are completely insufficient in addressing these predatory interest rates and transparency issues.
+The excuses Kiva outlines on its website are completely insufficient to address these predatory interest rates and transparency issues.

 I don’t care that Kiva’s Field Partners are “barely breaking even.”
 Or that only a small percentage of their partners charge 100% interest.
 I don’t care how much their Comms team pretties up the language to make us all think we’re teaching men how to fish.